Fed vows to keep interest rates near zero until inflation rises

 The virus “is causing tremendous human and economic hardship,” the rate-setting Federal Open Market Committee said, adding that the Fed is “committed to using its full range of tools to support the U.S. economy in this challenging time.”

-New economic projections released with the policy statement showed most policymakers see interest rates on hold through at least 2023, with inflation never breaching 2% over that period.
+New economic projections released with the policy statement showed interest rates on hold through at least 2023, with inflation never breaching 2% over that period.

 Powell said the Fed “is both confident and committed and determined” to modestly overshooting 2% inflation, but added that it would take time.